ebzzry/ebzzry.github.io/src/en/lisp-projects.md

 now.

 You can go directly to SBCL’s site to download it, or you can use your operating system package manager to install it.
-It should look something like this
+It should look something like this:

 ```sh
 sudo apt install -y sbcl